 Now that World of Warcraft Classic is released, the big news is what features and updates players can look forward to over the months and years to come.
 Here's the biggest news about WoW Classic:

-Right now, WoW Classic is currently in Phase 1, which includes Molten Core, Onyxia, Maraudon, and open-world PVP but no Honor system.
+Right now, WoW Classic is currently in Phase 4, which includes the Zul'Gurub raid, Green Dragon World Bosses, and more.

 In addition to all of that, we recently spoke with game director Ion Hazzikostas about Classic's launch and future.
 The interview is worth reading in its entirety, but one of the more interesting tidbits is that WoW Classic's post-release updates won't follow a regimented deadline.
 Instead, Blizzard will release new updates when it feels the community is ready based on data collected on how many players have completed whatever the latest endgame activity is.